neul-labs/gity/docs/fsmonitor.md

 ### macOS FSEvents Latency

 FSEvents on macOS has inherent latency (~300ms-1s).
-File changes may not be immediately visible to gitz.
+File changes may not be immediately visible to gity.

 **Impact**: `git status` immediately after saving may use stale cache.
 Running again will be correct.